FWYsimon/tensorflow_prototxt/README.md

 # tensorflow prototxt
-use tensorflow code format to generate caffe prototx
+use tensorflow code format to generate caffe prototxt

 Run the test-net.py, you can get resnet-50.prototxt